mattchuchuchu/leangit/readme.txt

-git is useful.
+git was useful.

-add new words
+add new words.

+comments